omerlux/IMDb-Map-Reduce-in-Erlang/README.md

 # Project-Ilay-Omer - IMDb Map-Reduce Project in Erlang
- This is the final project of "Functional programming in concurrent and distributed systems", by Ilay and Omer
+ This is the final project of "Functional programming in concurrent and distributed systems", by Ilay and Omer.
+Demonstration on (YouTube)[https://youtu.be/u_CJGBQcP_M].

 - ### General Info: